geo1590/GettingAndCleaningData_Project/README.md

     my_data <- my_data[,c(1, 2, grep("-mean[(][)]|-std[(][)]", names(my_data)))]
 ```

-## Rename some column names with more descriptive text.
+#### Rename some column names with more descriptive text.
+Some of the column names can be renamed to give a more descriptive meaning.
+To do this, a search & replace function is used on the data sets column names and then reassigned back.
 ```{r}
     names(my_data) <- gsub("Acc", "Accelerometer", names(my_data))
     names(my_data) <- gsub("-mean()", "Mean", names(my_data))